pivotal-cf/redis-reference-architecture/README.md

 The purpose of this repository is to make it easier to use the Pivotal Cloud Foundry Redis Tile [Redis for PCF](http://docs.pivotal.io/redis).
 The repository contains example Cloud Foundry Apps that demonstrate using Redis for PCF.

-These example applications are written in Java and make use of the compatibility of [Spring](https://docs.cloudfoundry.org/buildpacks/java/getting-started-deploying-apps/gsg-spring.html) with Cloud Foundry bound services.
+The example application is written in Java and makes use of the compatibility of [Spring](https://docs.cloudfoundry.org/buildpacks/java/getting-started-deploying-apps/gsg-spring.html) with Cloud Foundry bound services.

+The example application takes advantage of recent updates to the Spring Java-CFEnv to automatically connect to Redis via TLS when available.
+In order to take advantage of this behaviour, it is necessary to disable the Java buildpack auto-reconfiguration `cf set-env <APP> JBP_CONFIG_SPRING_AUTO_RECONFIGURATION '{enabled: false}'` and instead explicitly use the Spring capability `cf set-env <APP> SPRING_PROFILES_ACTIVE cloud`.

 ## Pros and Cons of the Example App
 Redis can be used for storing a wide range of data.
 No reference architecture is a good fit with all possible uses of Redis.
 Our existing examples focus on using redis as a cache.
 If you require that the data in Redis be stored in a specific structure, such as a specific list or set, this is likely not possible using Spring Cache.
 We do not yet have a reference architecture for you.